Ketamine Addiction: Side Effects, Detox, Withdrawal, and Treatment

 - Credit cards

 If you choose to continue your addiction treatment after rehab, you may want to consider enrolling in a sober living program or an aftercare program.
-Both types of continued care programs offer peer support in a supportive, accepting, and open environment.
-By continuing your addiction treatment for as long as possible, you further reduce your risk of relapse.
+Both types of continuing care programs offer peer support in a supportive, accepting, and open environment.
+By continuing your ketamine treatment for as long as possible, you further reduce your risk of relapse.

 Sober Living Programs

 Sober living programs act as a buffer between rehab and the “real world.”
 If you need additional support transitioning back into society after rehab, enrolling in sober living may be a wise decision.
 Sober living homes offer safe, structured, and gender-specific living environments for people in recovery and many even offer additional recovery support services like: